Costs and Benefits of a South Carolina Degree

 Regardless of the degree you seek, financial aid can make your college education affordable.
 Every degree program is different, which means that cost for each student may vary depending on the options you choose.
 But with the right tools, we can help you estimate your costs in order to make an informed decision about your investment — an investment in your future at the University of South Carolina.
 That same investment could also reap tax benefits.
 Eligible students who meet the qualifications for the newly increased South Carolina Tuition Tax Credit may be able to claim up to $1,500 in tuition tax credit courtesy of the South Carolina General Assembly.

-Whether you are a S.C. resident or a nonresident, living on campus or off campus, we’ve pulled together a list of common expenses to help you estimate your costs.
+Whether you are a South Carolina resident or a nonresident, living on campus or off campus, we’ve pulled together a list of common expenses to help you estimate your costs.
 For a more comprehensive assessment based on your unique circumstances, including some basic financial information, you can also use tools like our Net Price Calculator.